-Can I make folder and database connections permanently available so I don't need to re-create them in new projects?
+Can I make folder, database, and server connections permanently available so I don't need to create them again in new projects?

 You may have accidentally closed the map.
 Closed maps and scenes can be opened from the Catalog pane.

 Personal geodatabases can only be viewed in ArcGIS Pro.
 Personal geodatabase datasets can't be used as inputs to geoprocessing tools.
 Similarly, output datasets can't be stored in personal geodatabases.
 ArcGIS Pro supports the following types of geodatabases: file geodatabases, mobile geodatabases, and enterprise geodatabases.